RinhaDeTraveco/REx-Reincarnated-macro-auto-farm/README.md

 4 - Contente > sounds > dele all the sounds, except action_get_up, action_swim, impact_explosion_03, impact_water, volume_slider

+5 - put your pc volume on MAX and roblox volume on MAX.

-5 - ONLY USE AT PRIVATE SERVER
+6 - ONLY USE AT PRIVATE SERVER

 # IN GAME CONFIG